5 Management of R projects

 Figure 5.3: A common and frequent experience when working in R. Artwork by @allison_horst.

 You will encounter problems and errors when working with R, and you will encounter them all the time.
 In fact, a large amount of your time in R will be spent figuring out solutions to these errors (“debugging”).
 For this course, we have a short cheatsheet that lists the tools and functions we will cover, which can help with problems forgetting function names or their usage.
-RStudio also has many cheatsheets of its own, which you can find with the Command Palette (, then type “cheatsheet”).
+RStudio also has many cheatsheets of its own, which you can find with the Command Palette (Ctrl-Shift-P, then type “cheatsheet”).
 However, even with these cheatsheets, you will still encounter other problems like errors or warnings.
 Error messages will appear in red text in your Console and will start with the word “Error:”.
 Warning messages are also in red text, but are often either harmless or informative, so make sure to read the message and see if it says “Error” or not.
 Here are some initial steps to take when you encounter an error:

 1. First, try to stay calm; problems happen to everyone, no matter their skill level.
 You can fix it! 😄